Healthy living

 The school day is busy, filled with learning, concentration and physical activity.
 Food is fuel for our bodies, and healthy food provides your child with energy and nutrients to get them through the day.
 Physical activity can improve mental health and wellbeing, and help children develop movement skills and confidence.

 Healthy eating habits start at home and schools play a supporting role in ensuring children understand the importance of making healthy food choices.
-Try to pack your child’s lunchbox with healthy food from the five food groups including wholegrains, protein, dairy, vegetables and fruits.
+Try to pack your child’s lunchbox with healthy food from the 5 food groups including wholegrains, protein, dairy, vegetables and fruits.

 School canteens and food services use a traffic light system to plan menus full of healthy and nutritious food and drinks.